CenturyLinkCloud/PublicKB/Release Notes/2017/2017-07-18-cloud-platform-release-notes.md

     With the new workspace switcher, users will now be able to:

     * See the hierarchy of Organizations, CostCenters, and Workspaces.
-    * Mark a workspace as a favorite
+    * Mark a Workspace as a favorite
-    * See a list of favorite workspac
+    * See a list of favorite Workspaces

  This will provide an easy way to navigate to frequently-visited Workspaces and a quick view of which Organization and Costcenter the Workspace belongs.

 * __IaaS__